 The project was further impacted by unavoidable changes, including staff transitions, which reduced continuity and institutional knowledge at critical points in the delivery.

-Guinness World Records in 2021/present
+Guinness World Records in the present

 Outcome & Lessons Learned